MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/grid.md

 ---
-title: "Grid"
+title: "Xamarin.Forms Grid"
-description: "Present views in grids." ms.prod: xamarin ms.assetid: 762B1802-D185-494C-B643-74EED55882FE
+description: "This article explains how to use the Xamarin.Forms Grid class to present views in grids, which possess rows and columns." ms.prod: xamarin ms.assetid: 762B1802-D185-494C-B643-74EED55882FE ms.technology: xamarin-forms
-ms.technology: xamarin-forms